Shahbag: Historic mansions

 A well-known Nawab family mansion is the Ishrat Manzil.
 Originally, a dance-hall for the performances of Baijees, or dancing women, (including, among the famous ones, Piyari Bai, Heera Bai, Wamu Bai and Abedi Bai), the mansion became the venue for the All-India Muslim Education Society Conference in 1906, which was attended by 4,000 participants.
 In 1912, Society convened here again under the leadership of Nawab Salimullah, and met with Lord Hardinge, the Viceroy of India.
-The Ishrat Manzil was subsequently rebuilt as Hotel Shahbagh (designed by British architects Edward Hicks and Ronald McConnel), the first major international hotel in Dhaka.
-In 1965, the building was acquired by the Institute of Post-graduate Medicine and Research (IPGMR), and later, in 1998, by the Bangabandhu Sheikh Mujib Medical University (BSMMU).
+The Ishrat Manzil was subsequently acquired by the then government of East Bengal and in its place was built Hotel Shahbagh (designed by British architects Edward Hicks and Ronald McConnel), the first major international hotel in Dhaka.
+After the Liberation War in 1971, the government considered the Shahbagh Hotel as a permanent home for the Institute of Postgraduate Medicine and Research (IPGMR).
+The hotel was struggling financially, and much of its furniture and facilities were in poor condition.
+A committee, led by Dr Islam, assessed the building and deemed it suitable for conversion into a hospital.
+Later, in 1998, it was renamed as Bangabandhu Sheikh Mujib Medical University (BSMMU).